lando-cal/tech-notes/docs/exiftool.md

 ## Move short videos to one dir, long videos to another dir

 In iOS, if you have Live Photo enabled it creates little movies each time you take a photo.
 While these can be very interesting context around photos, they can be quite irritating if you're playing through a collection of videos where these are mixed with videos of more moderate duration.
-The following code snip separates videos with a duration of more than 10 seconds from those with equal or less duration.
+The following code snip separates videos with a duration of more than 10 seconds from those with equal or lesser duration.

 ```
 # -TestName is used here so it does not destroy data.
 Replace this with FileName to make this actually work